-The Minimum Interest Rate for the year ending on the valuation date was 3.12%.
+The Minimum Interest Rate for the year ending on the valuation date was 2.44%.
 Since the assumed total earnings rate last year was 7.00% per year, the increase in the Actuarial Obligation was less than projected.
-The total actuarial gain on the Actuarial Obligation was \$342,631,000.
+The total actuarial gain on the Actuarial Obligation, primarily due to interest credits being less than assumed, was \$420,757,000.

 Last year, the assumed earnings rate on the invested assets was 7.00% per year.
-The actual return for the year was about 4.1% (net of investment and administrative expenses and assuming uniform cash flow through the year, which is slightly different than how interest is actually posted), which produced an investment loss of \$394,697,000.
+The actual return for the year was about 27.0% (net of investment and administrative expenses and assuming uniform cash flow through the year, which is slightly different than how interest is actually posted), which produced an investment gain of \$2,825,852,000.